Evidence for an Atmosphere on the Ultra-Short Period super-Earth HD 3167 b: Observation and Data Analysis

 For this global fit, we use our \texttt{SPARTA} reduction of the eclipse data due to the notably higher precision achieved with \texttt{SPARTA} compared to \texttt{Eureka!} for multiple similar observations (e.g., \citealt{mansfield2024no,xue2024jwst}).
+The MAD of the best-fit light curve is also the lowest of the three reductions by a significant margin (\texttt{SPARTA}: 221\,ppm, \texttt{Eureka!}: 289\,ppm, \texttt{exoTEDRF}: 267\,ppm).
 We retrieve an eclipse depth of $38\pm11$ ppm, fully consistent with all three of our reductions.
 For reference, the blackbody LRS white light eclipse depth expected from our new global system fit is $104\pm3$ ppm.
 Our global fit posteriors are also reported in Table \ref{tab:lightcurve}, with full results in Appendix Section \ref{ap:exofast}.